Rick Crawford (politician)

-Eric Alan "Rick" Crawford (born January 22, 1966) is an American politician, author, businessman, and Army veteran serving as the U.S. representative for since 2011.
-A member of the Republican Party, he was elected to serve as chairman of the House Intelligence Committee for the 119th Congress.
+Eric Alan "Rick" Crawford (born January 22, 1966) is an American politician serving as the U.S. representative for since 2011.
+He is a member of the Republican Party.

+Crawford was first elected to Congress in 2010.
+Prior to entering politics, Crawford had a career as a rodeo cowboy, musician, radio announcer, and radio station owner.
+In 2025, he was elected to serve as chairman of the House Intelligence Committee for the 119th Congress.

 Early life and education

 Crawford was born at Homestead Air Force Base in Florida, the son of Ruth Anne and Donnie J. "Don" Crawford.
 He grew up in a military family; his father served in the United States Air Force.
 He graduated from Alvirne High School in Hudson, New Hampshire.
 Crawford enlisted in the United States Army and served as an explosive ordnance disposal technician assigned to the 56th Ordnance Detachment at Fort Indiantown Gap in Pennsylvania.
 He left the U.S. Army after four years' service at the rank of Sergeant.
 After his service, Crawford attended Arkansas State University in Jonesboro, Arkansas, graduating in 1996 with a Bachelor of Science in agriculture business and economics.